SAP-samples/btp-extension-s4-material-availability/tutorials/4-advanced/1-setup-s4hana-system/README.md

 ![System Alias](images/system-alias.png)

-5. Locate the services based on a wildcard search in the **External Service Name** field, select the row, and click **Add Selected Services**.
+5. Locate the services based on a wildcard search in the **External Service Name** field, select it, and click **Add Selected Services**.
 Remember to add all 4 external services, as listed in the [Activate Required Services](./README.md#activate-required-services) summary.

 ![Add Selected Services](images/add-selected-services.png)

-6. Set the package assignment to **Local Object** and click the green checkmark.
+6. Set the package assignment to **Local Object** and click the checkmark.

 ![Package Assignment](images/local-object.png)